 Through the slits of my reddened eyes, I envisioned a gloriously mainstreamed marijuana lifestyle.
 Everyone partied, not just hippies.
 People in suits and ties, celebrities, professionals.
 My best friend’s father used to light up in a restaurant after his meal.

 Not my parents, of course, and that divergence caused quite a few brouhahas in my household.
 My pack-a-day Marlboro habit smothered most of the evidence, but my parents weren’t stupid.
 They discovered my bong buried behind a pile of unread books on my closet shelf.
-They just yelled at me, stonily stared down the few friends who dared stop by my house and silently prayed I wouldn’t experiment with the harder stuff.
+They just yelled at me, stonily stared down the few friends who dared stop by my house, and silently prayed I wouldn’t experiment with the harder stuff.
 And although of course I did, I wasn’t enamored with cocaine, quaaludes or LSD as I was with pot.
 Even our teachers just acted annoyed when they caught us smoking or smelled it on us.
 I only had one teacher who threatened me with retaliation if I entered his classroom reeking again.
 I dropped his class.

 Yes, you could still get in trouble if caught with grass and the government definitely didn’t want us getting high.
-The US funded the spraying of marijuana fields in Mexico with the herbicide Paraquat to kill the crop, but the growers harvested it anyway smuggling pounds and kilos across the border to us satisfied consumers.
+The US funded the spraying of marijuana fields in Mexico with the herbicide Paraquat to kill the crop, but the growers harvested it anyway smuggling kilos across the border to us satisfied consumers.
 One radio station offered a program where listeners could send in a sample of their weed for testing to see if it was safe to inhale.
 Yeah right, we said.
 We smoked it anyway, Paraquat or not.

 They couldn’t arrest all of us.
 Decriminalization was just around the corner.
 Starting with Oregon in 1973, a handful of states liberalized their marijuana laws by making possession of small amounts a misdemeanor punishable with fines rather than jail time.
 By 1977, President Jimmy Carter told Congress he would support legislation eliminating federal criminal penalties for possession of up to one ounce.
 I’d heard somewhere that the cigarette companies were trying to copyright the names “Acapulco Gold” and “Maui Wowie.”